raisen/Random-Quotes/README.md

 About
 -----
-Chrome extension that inserts a random line (a quote, if preferable) into a Gmail email.
+Chrome extension that inserts a random line such as a quote into a Gmail email.

-You can download this extension on [Google Chrome Store](https://chrome.google.com/webstore/detail/random-quotes/bhoalcabjhbiahfjlmhfcjkhfcdbfake?authuser=1).
+You can download this extension on [Google Chrome Store](https://chrome.google.com/webstore/detail/random-quotes/bhoalcabjhbiahfjlmhfcjkhfcdbfake).

 Installation
 ------------